-Don’t worry: There are a ton of other good protein choices at your disposal.
+Don’t worry: There are a ton of other good protein choices at your disposal, like any one of these nutritionist-approved healthy late-night snacks.
 “Try eating sliced lean proteins such as chicken, roast beef, tofu, boiled eggs, or a small handful of almonds 30 minutes prior to sleep to maintain satiety throughout the night,” suggests Bridgette Agee, a registered nurse and the Bariatric Program Manager of the Marina Weight Loss Center at Cedars-Sinai Marina Del Rey Hospital in California, who was not involved in the study.
 “These foods will also provide the energy needed for metabolism, thus increasing your weight-loss efforts.”

 Almonds or walnuts are some of the healthiest nuts you can eat and may be particularly good suggestions for people who are lactose intolerant, vegan, or simply don’t care for dairy.
 Nuts are generally high in good fats, as well as a good source of protein and nutrients like vitamin E, selenium, and magnesium, to name a few.
 Just remember to eat them mindfully—i.e., keep that handful to just a handful—since calories can add up quickly.

 If dairy isn’t an issue, you might also want to consider mozzarella string-cheese sticks.
 At fewer than 100 calories per pop, these tiny-but-mighty snacks provide six grams of protein with just one gram of carbs, as well as calcium and vitamin D. Plus, you won’t have to worry about overeating, thanks to their prepackaged portions.